VACULOGIC QS-7 ONLINE

 It then slopes upward to the 5th graph line while moving 1 space to the right.
 This line shows a 1-second Event 1 TT or Transition Time, ramping to the second event's Hold Pressure at 5".

-A point on the line indicates a pressure peak (Hold Pressure) setting with a zero Hold Time.
+A point on the line indicates a pressure peak (Pressure setting) with a zero Hold Time.
 A level line across the top or bottom indicates a set hold time at that pressure level.
 The slope of a line indicates the transition time between pressures; the steeper the line, the faster the change.
 With a little practice, you will find more and more options.
-QuickSilver 1.5 comes with several profiles and .run files installed, and these can be examined and modified as you like.
+QuickSilver comes with several profiles and .run files installed, and these can be examined and modified as you like.

 There are a multitude of options besides creating your own profiles.
 The QS design concept set .pro files in an open format without restrictions- A profile created in one QS system will run with any other QS system!
 Here's what that means to you: